 Old Man of Storr

 Old Man of Storr is one of the most popular destinations on the Isle of Skye because of its incredible landscape on Trotternish Ridge.
-It is one of the largest landslide areas in Europe.
-The “Storr” is the result of this ancient landslide.
-To hike roundtrip to reach the base of the Old Man will take about 1 1/2 hours.
+It is one of the largest landslide areas in Europe, and the “Storr” is the result of this ancient landslide.
+Hiking roundtrip to reach the base of the Old Man will take about 1 1/2 hours.
 The trail is marked as difficult.
-It is steep, rocky and is very rough and strenuous.
+It is steep, rocky, and very rough and strenuous.
 It is located 6 miles or almost 10 km from Portree, Scotland.

 Old Man of Storr is one of the most popular destination on the Isle of Skye because of its incredible landscape on the Trotternish Ridge.
 Photo Credit: Wendy Nordvik-Carr